 Lacuna (noun); a gap; an interval

 At most schools, a gap in the schedule means a loss.
-At Walker’s, a lacuna —or gap —means a chance to explore new topics without the confines of a typical classroom experience.
+At Walker’s, a lacuna —or gap —means a chance to dig deeper into new and relevant topics without the confines of a typical classroom experience.

 Our Community Partnerships program aims to develop students’ sense of empathy and explore what it means “to look beyond ourselves and recognize the needs of others,” a verse from our school meditation that guides us.
 In addition to providing service to the community, Walker’s Community Partnerships program allows our students to gain valuable skills while also serving others.
 Students begin participating in community partnership program in sixth grade and continue through the Upper School where they can create new partnerships based on their individual interests or serve as part of an established program.

-Under the guidance of the Middle School Head of Community Partnerships, students participate in an array of activities including reading to younger students at a local school.
+Under the guidance of the Middle School Head of Community Partnerships, students participate in an array of activities including gardening and playing board games on the weekends at a local retirement community.